mhparker44/fitbit/README.md

 I am not a doctor and this is not medical advice.
 If you see something abnormal, please ask a medical professional.

 # Step 4: Predicting future trends
-Based on heartrate and step data
+Based on heartrate and step data.
+Build models based on "normal" trends (within 1 to 2 std deviations).

 # Step 5: Take Action
 Make an actionable plan to improve your fitness.